 Collecting Your Data

 Once you’ve defined what data you’re looking at, the next step is to collect it.
-Where this data comes from will vary depending on what platforms you use to collect it, e.g. social media, emails, website reviews etc. Any data you have stored can be used at this point.
+Where this data comes from will vary depending on what platforms you use to collect it, e.g. social media, emails, website reviews, etc. Any data you have stored can be used at this point.

-You can also use website scraping tools to collect the useful information from other online sources such as forums or open databases, however your tool needs to be aware of sentiment analysis in order to properly interpret the data.
+You can also use website scraping tools to collect useful information from other online sources such as forums or open databases, however your tool needs to be aware of sentiment analysis in order to properly interpret the data.

 Processing the Data